Southeastern Brain Tumor Foundation Inc.

 Independent - the organization is an independent organization or an independent auxiliary (i.e., not affiliated with a National, Regional, or Geographic grouping of organizations).
 (BMF affiliation code: 3)

 The Form 990 is a document that nonprofit organizations file with the IRS annually.
-We leverage finance and accountability data from it to form Encompass ratings.
+We leverage accountability and finance data from it to form Encompass ratings.
 Click here to search for this organization's Forms 990 on the IRS website (if any are available).
 Simply enter the organization's name (Southeastern Brain Tumor Foundation Inc.) or EIN (582166144) in the 'Search Term' field.

 This beacon estimates the actual impact a charity has on the lives of those it serves, and determines whether it is making good use of donor resources to achieve that impact.